csaf-poc/csaf_distribution/docs/install-server-certificate.md

 ## Get a webserver TLS certificate

-There are three ways to get to a TLS certificate for your HTTPS server:
+There are three ways to get a TLS certificate for your HTTPS server:
  1. Get it from a certificate provider who will run a certificate authority (CA) and also offers
  [extended validation](https://en.wikipedia.org/wiki/Extended_Validation_Certificate) (EV)